 Indoor Environmental Quality

-Construction techniques were implemented and low-emitting materials selected to reduce the amount of VOC off-gasing and improve building occupant comfort both during and after construction.
+Construction techniques were implemented and low-emitting materials were selected to reduce the amount of VOC off-gassing and improve building occupant comfort both during and after construction.
 These efforts earned IE Cr.
 3.1-3.2 and 4.1-4.4.